judnich/TupleMarkup/SPECIFICATION.md

-#TML Specification
+#Tuple Markup Language Specification

 ### What is TML?

-An extremely simple all-purpose markup language: nested lists with bracket-minimizing syntax.
+TML is an extremely simple all-purpose markup language: nested lists with bracket-minimizing syntax.
 It enables XML-like and YAML-like semantics within the same clean and consistent language, plus much more.